 If you're considering a stay near the Charleston City Market, do try the The French Quarter Inn at 166 Church Street.
 This fabulously appointed luxury hotel has won a host of National awards for the overall stellar service and unbeatable guest experience.
 This boutique Charleston gem is close to many of the city's famous shops, world-class restaurants and event sites.

 Yet another truly unique Charleston experience can be had as a guest at the The Vendue Hotel, located conveniently at 19 Vendue Range.
 The Hotel is dedicated to the arts and features exhibits and live entertainment throughout the year.
 Take in the unique views of the spire-dotted Charleston skyline from The Rooftop; an award-winning bar and eatery which offers a relaxed but classy atmosphere as well as some of the best views of the city.

 The data relating to real estate for sale on our web site comes in part from the Broker Reciprocity Program of the Charleston Trident Multiple Listing Service.
-Listings held by brokerage firms other than the publisher of this website, are marked with the Broker Reciprocity logo or the Broker Reciprocitysm thumbnail logo (a little black house) and detailed information about them includes the name of the listing brokers.
+Listings held by brokerage firms other than Charleston Trident MLS, are marked with the Broker Reciprocity logo or the Broker Reciprocitysm thumbnail logo (a little black house) and detailed information about them includes the name of the listing brokers.
 INFORMATION DEEMED RELIABLE BUT NOT GUARANTEED.
 Copyright 2020 Charleston Trident Multiple Listing Service, Inc. All rights reserved.